fmay/cc-js-intro-6-funcs-objs-maps/.guides/sections.md

 layout: 2-panels-tree

 ---
 Now take a look at the example code by opening `example.js`.
-Here you can see how we have created a few functions, including a new, improved `display` function that takes 3 parameters.
+Here you can see how we have created a few functions, including a new, improved `display` function that takes 3 arguments.

 See if you can figure out what is going on.